 We sailed under a fixed bridge then had to roll the jib back in to transit a bascule bridge that opened to my radio request.
 This delighted our guests who said it was a change to be on the other side instead of waiting in their cars.

 Three sails set on a nice broad reach.Over a particularly straight stretch I decided to give our guests the feel for real sailing and I pressed the stop button for the engine, but which continued running!
-It has a solenoid actuated lever to cut the engine so I had to scramble into the engine again and pull the lever by hand.
+It has a solenoid actuated lever to cut the engine, so I had to scramble into the engine again and pull the lever by hand.
 There were a couple of startled glances as the engine stopped and all went quiet.
 I have seen this before and it's something about pure sailing that can disconcert landlubbers.
-How a whopping great boat was like move along without an engine.
-I have been asked questions like, “How do you stop it?” and “What if the engine doesn't start again?”
+How a whopping great boat was moving along without an engine.
+I have been asked questions like, “How do you stop?” and “What if the engine doesn't start again?”

 We sailed past NASA’s vehicle assembly building where the space shuttles were built, and within sight of Pad 39b where they were launched.
 More camera clicks.